Epidemiology (EPIDEMIOL)

 Activities: Lecture

 Introduction to violence causes, consequences and solutions.
 Emphasis on health professional's role in the clinic and community.
-Special consideraton of domestic and sexual violence, child abuse, guns, gangs, media, drugs and alcohol, and the justice system.
+Special consideration of domestic and sexual violence, child abuse, guns, gangs, media, drugs and alcohol, and the justice system.

 View full course details: